 Q: What is currently open in the park?
 What about restrooms?

 A: Visit the Current Conditions page to learn which buildings and restroom facilities are open.
 This information is regularly updated.

 Q: What are the daily operating hours?

 A: Park grounds, including parking lots and some restrooms are open daily from 7 AM to 30 minutes after sunset.

 A: Yes!
 As of Saturday July 3rd, 2021, the newly renovated Visitor Center building is open 7 days a week, 9 AM to 5 PM.
 Closed on Thanksgiving, Christmas, and New Year's Day.
 During operating hours, rangers will be available to answer questions and provide printed information.
 New exhibits are currently unavailable, but are being installed this winter.

 Q: Where can I find a park brochure?

-A: You can view or download park brochure maps and trail maps on the maps page, or pick up a hard copy of the park brochure at an information kiosk located at every stop location along the Encampment Tour route.
+A: You can view or download park brochure maps and trail maps on the maps page, or pick up a hard copy of the park brochure from a ranger at the Visitor Center or from an information kiosk.
+Kiosks are located at every stop location along the Encampment Tour route.

 Q: How can I learn more about the history of Valley Forge?